ubuntu/ubuntu-project-docs/docs/howto/common-issues.rst

 -  The Test Plan or verification only tested part of the user story that we are fixing with a series of SRUs.
 In this case, we expect all packages in proposed and verification of the entire user story at once.
-Eg. a hardware enablement needs to be done across three packages.
+E.g. a hardware enablement needs to be done across three packages.
 This avoids iteration in the stable release.
 -  It is assumed that uploaders believe their changes are as risk free as possible, but this section is for demonstrating that some thought